 apportionment is based upon to where taxation is more favorable.

 The true allocation of income among states is not cost effectively feasible.
 Even

 if the multinational enterprise does not want to abuse the system, it cannot calculate

 the real income attributable to its subsidiary operating in a particular state.

 Furthermore, even in the case of an ideal international taxation system where all

 states applied the same tax rate and there were no tax havens, it would be advantageous

 for the multinational enterprise to set off loss generated in one state against profit

-generated elsewhere.
-The artificial reduction of profit generated in one state reduces
+generated in another state.
+However, the artificial reduction of profit generated